arquivei/arqbeam-pubsubio/README.md

     // Read some files with textio default from apache beam go sdk readRows := textio.Read(s, config.GCSInputFile)

-    // Send each line to pubsub with pubsubio from arqbeam-sink-pubsub pbResult := pubsubio.Publish(s, config.Pubsub.Project, config.Pubsub.Topic, config.Pubsub.BatchSize, readRows)
+    // Send each line to pubsub with pubsubio from arqbeam-pubsubio pbResult := pubsubio.Publish(s, config.Pubsub.Project, config.Pubsub.Topic, config.Pubsub.BatchSize, readRows)

     // Log if any error happened in publish step